KwameNtaadu007/alx-system_engineering-devops/0x00-shell_basics/README.md

 This command deletes the file Betty from /tmp/my_first_directory This command deletes the directory in /tmp/
-This command changes the working directory to the previous one: cd -
+This command changes the working directory to the previous one: cd - This command lists all files in the current directory and the parent of the working directory: ls -a . .. /boot -l